pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 #### Single Marker Calibration Choreography
-Calibrate using a single marker, either with a hand held physical markers or a digital marker on the screen.
+Calibrate using a single marker, either with a printed (physical) markers or a digital marker displayed on screen.
 Gaze at the center of the marker and move your head in a spiral motion.
 You can also move your head in other patterns.
 This choreography enables you to quickly sample a wide range of gaze angles and cover a large range of your FOV.

 1. Select `Single Marker` choreography
 2. Press `c` on your keyboard or click the blue circular `C` button on the left hand side of the world window to start calibration.